prisma-archive/prep/README.md

   pagewidth: 1440,
 }
 ```

 * `routes` specifies the list of routes that the renderer should pass.
 (Default: `['/']`)
 * `timeout` is the timeout for how long the renderer should wait for network requests.
 (Default: `1000`)
 * `pagewidth` the page width in pixels that the renderer should use to render the site.
 (Default: `1440`)

 ## Example `prep.js`

-There are different possibilities to return a prep config.
+There are three different ways to configure `prep`.
+Which one you pick depends on your use case.

-1. Javascript object
+### 1. Javascript Object
-2. Synchronous function
-3. Promise

-First and easiest way is to return a Javascript object by itself.
+The probably easiest way is to export a simple Javascript object.

 ```js
 export default {